spex-xray/spex-help/source/models/dbb.rst

 where :math:`Q` is the loss term in W m\ :math:`^{-2}` at radius :math:`r`, :math:`M` the mass of the central object, :math:`\dot{M}` the accretion rate through the disk and :math:`r_i` the inner radius.
-If this energy loss is radiated as a blackbody, we have
+If this energy loss is radiated as a black body, we have

 .. math:: Q = \sigma T^4

-with :math:`\sigma` the constant of Stefan-Boltzmann and :math:`T(r)` the local temperature of the blackbody.
+with :math:`\sigma` the constant of Stefan-Boltzmann and :math:`T(r)` the local temperature of the black body.
 The total spectrum of such a disk is then obtained by integration over all radii.
 We do this integration numerically.
 Note that for large :math:`r`, :math:`T\sim r^{-3/4}`.